HeZhang1994/grin/README.md

 ## Bibtex reference

-If you find this code useful please consider to cite our paper:
+If you find this code useful please consider citing our paper:

 ```
 @inproceedings{cini2022filling,